 Contractors will still face challenges even when it is clear that a labor shortage or disruption is a force majeure event.
 Undoubtedly, they will face arguments that labor disruptions and shortages are not caused by an enumerated event, such as governmental orders, but rather voluntary decisions, such as a general contractor closing down its construction site due to financial difficulties or health concerns.
 The key to navigating the unpredictability caused by COVID-19 is to understand the contract and applicable law, provide early notice, and seek legal guidance when needed.

 One final consideration is that contractors have many tools in addition to force majeure clauses to handle potential delays.
-For more information on force majeure read our recent client alert “Supply Chain Coronavirus Impacts: Force Majeure and Beyond” written by Robert A. James, James Campbell and April Lord for a discussion of force majeure clauses in supply contracts.
+For more information on force majeure read our recent client alert “Supply Chain Coronavirus Impacts: Force Majeure and Beyond” written by Robert A. James, and James Campbell for a discussion of force majeure clauses in supply contracts.